NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/tunnel-run-parameters.md

 # Tunnel run parameters

-This page lists general-purpose configuration options for a Cloudflare Tunnel.
+This page lists general-purpose configuration options for a Khulnasoft Tunnel.
 You can add these flags to the `cloudflared tunnel run` command for [remotely-managed](/cloudflare-one/connections/connect-networks/configure-tunnels/remote-management/) and [locally-managed](/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/) tunnels.
 These flags can also be added as key/value pairs to your [configuration file](/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/).

 ## `autoupdate-freq`